Need serology?

 Detection of TB and other mycobacterial infections in primates and other species has relied on tuberculin skin response, serological testing, histopathology, microscopy and culture identification.
 Among these, the most frequently used methods are culture identification and the tuberculin skin test (also known as the PPD, for Purified Protein Derivative), the latter being a routine test in quarantine and preventive medicine protocols (Fowler, 1993).
 However, the PPD test is not adequately sensitive or specific in many species and the rate of false negatives is high.
 Culture and associated biochemical tests for the identification of mycobacteria species are slow and painstaking procedures, and require careful collection and preservation of specimens in order to obtain accurate results.

 PCR detection of mycobacterial DNA is highly sensitive when proper specimens are carefully collected.
-Sample types and collection techniques vary by species; bronchial and gastric lavage can be useful in antemortem testing in primates.
-Small-volume tissue samples should be carefully excised from foci most likely to contain the pathogen -- typically lung or other organ lesions, or enlarged lymph nodes.
+Bronchial and gastric lavage can sometimes be useful in antemortem testing in primates, but may not contain detectable mycobacteria even when collected from an infected animal.
+Tissue samples from necropsy are more likely to contain mycobacteria when properly collected.
+Small-volume tissue samples should be carefully excised from foci most likely to contain the pathogen -- typically lung or other organ lesions.
+Lymph node tissue is often most likely to contain detectable mycobacteria, especially if lymph nodes are granulomatous.
+Acid-fast staining can give a preliminary indication of the possible presence of mycobacteria prior to submission of tissue samples for PCR testing.

-In addition to the detection of a number of mycobacteria species by real time PCR, identification of mycobacteria to the species level can often be accomplished rapidly through sequence analysis of PCR products using a restriction fragment length polymorphism (RFLP) technique.
-Ultrasensitive detection of mycobacteria by PCR and subsequent restriction digest analysis not only allows reliable detection of various species of mycobacteria but in many cases also enables identification of mycobacteria at the species level.
+In addition to the detection of a number of mycobacteria species by real time PCR, identification of mycobacteria to the species level can often be accomplished rapidly through sequence analysis of PCR products.
+Ultrasensitive detection of mycobacteria by PCR and subsequent sequence analysis not only allows reliable detection of various species of mycobacteria but in many cases also enables identification of mycobacteria at the species level.

 Utilities:

-• Ensure that animal colonies are free of tuberculosis or other disease-causing mycobacteria
+• Help ensure that animal colonies are free of tuberculosis or other disease-causing mycobacteria

 • Early prevention of spread of mycobacteria among a colony